KDE/kdevelop/README.md

 Long term the kdev-clang-tidy plugin should be added to the kdevelop code repository, as planned before (cmp.
 [KDevelop 5.1 release notes](https://www.kdevelop.org/news/kdevelop-510-released) ).

 Even better though would be somebody implementing integration of this and other clang-based analyzers directly with the clang-parser of the KDevelop clang-based language plugin, so any warnings and fix-its are delivered as part of the normal editing.
 Though this might be more challenging, so the current explicit analyzer plugins serve as intermediate utilities.

+## Get in Contact

+This plugin is currently developed by KDevelop contributors, who can be reached via the usual [KDevelop support channels](https://www.kdevelop.org/support).